Ty-Code/Project-Cravers-App/README.md

 # CRAVERS-App
----

 ## Project Overview

 'Cravers' is a single page application that grabs GPS coordinates based on two parameters (postcode and house number) entered by the user and lists the requested shops in the neighborhood with their addresses.
+When hovered over the addresses, the location of the given shops can be seen on a static map.
 ## Built With

 <p dir="auto">